andrewlarsen514/software-engineering-princples/README.md

 A function should do one thing, and do it well.
 Said another way, a method should have only one reason to change.
 This means that a function should only be concerned with a specific area or part of a domain, which given a new or changed requirement, would require said function to be modified.

-Side effects are a common code small that can tell us a function is not doing one thing only.
+Side effects are a common code smell that can tell us a function is not doing one thing only.
 Side effects are when a method does something that is not overtly obvious.
 For example, take the following method that returns the next the integer after the provided integer:

 ```java
 private Integer getNextNumber(final Integer number){